grzegorznowak/ansible-redis/README.md

 The role is perfect for dev purposes to test multiple configurations on a single machine, as well as for live deployments with it's minimalistic fully-molecule-covered and linted code.

+Leverages `systemctl` on lxd/baremetal and simple `init.d` on docker.

 ## Requirements

 No dependencies.